Yarathustra/BF-Attack/README.md

 ## 📊 Experimental Results

+The following table summarizes the attack success rates (%) of black-box attacks against six normally trained models.
+The adversarial examples are crafted using an ensemble of Inc-v3, Inc-v4, IncRes-v2, and Res-152.
 ![The following table summarizes the attack success rates (%) of black-box attacks against six normally trained models.
 The adversarial examples are crafted using an ensemble of Inc-v3, Inc-v4, IncRes-v2, and Res-152.](fig1.png)

 ## 📜 Citation